Copy DVD to USB with/without Computer in 2026: 3 Ways for PC/TV/Car

 DVDs typically have a low resolution (480p), which can look blurry on modern 4K TVs.
 If you want to further enhance your DVD video quality, such as upscaling it to 1080p or even 4K, you can use Winxvideo AI.
 This tool uses advanced AI models to boost resolution, sharpen details, and make your old DVD videos look clearer and more vibrant.

-HandBrake is a free, open-source tool that allows users to rip DVDs and convert them into various digital formats.
-However, by default, HandBrake cannot handle encrypted DVDs.
+HandBrake is a free, open-source video transcoder that allows users to rip DVDs and convert them into various digital formats.
+However, by default, HandBrake cannot handle encrypted DVDs due to licensing restrictions.
 To rip protected DVDs with HandBrake, you will need to install libdvdcss, an external library that enables HandBrake to bypass encryption.

 Here's how you can copy a protected DVD to a USB drive using HandBrake and libdvdcss: